List of dinosaurs of the Morrison Formation

-The Morrison Formation is a distinctive sequence of Upper Jurassic sedimentary rock that is found in the western United States, which has been the most fertile source of dinosaur fossils in North America.
-It is composed of mudstone, sandstone, siltstone and limestone and is light grey, greenish gray, or red.
+The Morrison Formation is a distinctive sequence of Upper Jurassic sedimentary rocks that is found in the western United States, which has been the most fertile source of dinosaur fossils in North America.
+It is composed of mudstone, sandstone, siltstone, and limestone, and is light gray, greenish gray, or red.
 Most of the fossils occur in the green siltstone beds and lower sandstones, relics of the rivers and floodplains of the Jurassic period.